neelgandhi108/Chess-Tournament-Dartmouth/README.md

 ## Installation
 ## Libraries
-There are multiple data visualiation,machine learning and chess librarires that could be installed using requirements.txt.
+There are multiple data visualiation,machine learning and chess librarires used in this project that could be installed using requirements.txt.

     pip install requirements.txt